Temple University switchboard: 215-204-7000

 University policies and regulations generally apply to all undergraduate students and provide a framework within which schools and colleges may specify further conditions or variations appropriate to students in their courses or programs.

 Academic Residency Requirements

-Students who transfer into CAS must complete at least 30 semester hours of course work in the College, and at least half of the courses required in the major.
-All baccalaureate students must take their last 30 semester hours as matriculated students at Temple University.
+Students who transfer into CAS must complete at least 30 semester hours of course work in the College, and at least half of the courses required in the major at Temple.

 All College of Arts and Sciences undergraduate courses are divided into three kinds: